The short answer

 - Damp baby wipe or cotton swab

-- Gently clean inside the pocket 1–2x weekly (some deep pockets need daily)
+- Gently clean inside the pocket once or twice weekly (some deep pockets need daily)

 - Dry thoroughly

-See your vet if: red, swollen, yellow/green discharge, or strong foul odor — tail pocket dermatitis and pyoderma are common.
-Treatment: prescription chlorhexidine wipes + topical antibiotic.
-Calgary cost: $150–$300 vet visit + medication.
-Recurring infections (>3/year) may warrant surgical resection of the tail pocket — $1,500–$3,000 in Calgary, considered when conservative care fails.
+See your vet if: the pocket looks red, swollen, has yellow or green discharge, or smells foul.
+Tail pocket dermatitis and pyoderma are common.
+Treatment uses prescription chlorhexidine wipes plus a topical antibiotic.
+Calgary cost: $150 to $300 vet visit plus medication.
+Recurring infections (more than 3 per year) may need surgical resection of the tail pocket.
+That runs $1,500 to $3,000 in Calgary and is considered when conservative care fails.

 What is the nose rope and how do I clean it?

-The nose rope is the prominent horizontal skin fold directly above the nose on most Frenchies — the deep one that gives them their distinctive face.
-It traps the most moisture, food, and saliva of any fold, and is the #1 site for skin fold dermatitis.
+The nose rope is the prominent horizontal skin fold directly above the nose on most Frenchies.
+It is the deep one that gives them their distinctive face.
+It traps the most moisture, food, and saliva of any fold, and is the number one site for skin fold dermatitis.

 Daily cleaning: